 That recent break was despite US sanctions and the weakness of other EMERGING CURRENCIES in the wake of the recent FOMC announcements and Chair Powell's press conference prior to recovering last week.
 Lower support is the 72.00-71.75 interim area (albeit still at a 10-month trading low) with the next major support still into the 71.00-70.00 area.
-However, on the recent OPEC disruption USD/RUB has rallied back to nearer the 75.00 area.
+However, on the recent OPEC disruption USD/RUB has rallied back above 73.00-72.50 area to nearer the 75.00 area.